WowSuchRicky/Github-Auto-Issue-Creator/README.md

 Simply copy (autoissue.py and github.py) and run the tool (python autoissue.py) in the directory with your code/github repo, and it'll do all of the work for you, after prompting you for your Github Credentials (which will request a token that will be saved, so you shouldn't have to enter your info more than once).

 Feel free to submit pull requests/issues/etc. or contact us.

+Unless specified otherwise, the MIT License (http://opensource.org/licenses/MIT) applies to all of this code.
+By executing or even downloading the source code, you're agreeing to comply with all MIT license specifics.